-I love making chicken foil packets on the grill in the summertime.
-It’s a great simple way to cook an entire meal in a convenient, disposable vessel, meaning zero cleanup and more time outside!
-This BBQ chicken version is a family favorite because it has all the wonderful flavors of BBQ chicken in a convenient all-in-one meal.
+I love throwing some chicken foil packets on the grill in the summertime.
+It’s a simple way to cook an entire meal in a convenient, disposable vessel — meaning zero cleanup and more time outside!
+This recipe has become one of my favorite foil packet meals because it has all the great flavor of BBQ chicken, with easy prep and a healthy side dish built right in.

 I coat tender chicken breasts in a savory spice rub, then top them with a smoky BBQ glaze.
 Fatty bacon bastes the chicken as it cooks, while a medley of fresh veggies (sweet potatoes, bell peppers, and zucchini!) steam to perfection.
 It’s a foolproof, prep-ahead meal that brings the best of a backyard cookout into one tidy, delicious package!